vorburger/kids-edutainment-links/README.md

 All sites linked here are FREE to use:

-## In English, Français, Deutsch, Italiano, Español etc.
+## In English, Français, Deutsch, ...

 * [Code.org](https://code.org)
 * [Scratch](https://scratch.mit.edu)